- Views Matsuri Days (1): A Guide to Asakusa and the Sanja Matsuri

 No word is more closely associated with the Japanese summer than Bon, a Buddhist festival that takes place in August to honor the spirits of the dead.
 Bon takes place throughout Japan; many people take time off work to travel home and visit family graves.
 A special kind of dancing called Bon odori is performed all over the archipelago at this time of year, bringing communities together to relax in the evening cool after the oppressive heat of the summer days.
 During the Buddhist ceremony of okuribi, fires are lit to light the spirits of the dead on their way back to the spirit world after their temporary return to earth during the Bon period.
 The most famous example is the Gozan Okuribi, which takes place in Kyoto on August 16.

-Bonfires in the mountains close to Kinkakuji (the Temple of the Golden Pavilion) in Kyoto.
+Bonfires in the mountains close to Ginkakuji (the Temple of the Silver Pavilion) in Kyoto.
 The fires form the shape of the kanji character “dai” meaning great, or big.
 (Photo courtesy of Kyoto Culture and Citizens Affairs Bureau)

 New Beginnings in the Winter